Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 You use this expression to wrap a code snippet to measure.
 Only the statements inside the brackets are measured, no code outside.

-The expression returns the duration
+The expression returns the duration it takes the run the body.
 The compiler's dead-code elimination is disabled inside the brackets to not trip up the measurement.
 The result of the benchmark expression is a value that tells how long the bracketed statements took to execute.
 Floyd will execute the bracketed statements many times: both to warm up the computer caches before measuring, then to get a statistically safe number -- to reduce the error caused by the OS or hardware doing other things.

+The returned value is the measured time, in nanoseconds.